 Teaching programs for Early Childhood Education (ECE) licensure

-Become a skilled and compassionate early education teacher at Concordia with our enriching curriculum, dedicated faculty, and reasonable class schedules.
+Become a skilled and compassionate early education teacher at Concordia with our enriching curriculum, dedicated faculty, and manageable class schedules.

-We have an accelerated virtual program, Project Invest, where you earn your bachelor's degree and Wisconsin teaching license.
+We have an accelerated online program to earn your bachelor's degree and Wisconsin teaching license.

-And if you already have a bachelor's degree and are looking to earn your initial teacher's licensure, you can become a student in our Concordia Accelerated Plan for Teacher Licensure (CAPTL) program, with online classes to fit your professional and personal schedules.
+If you already have a bachelor's degree and need to only earn your initial teacher's licensure, you can become a student in our Concordia Accelerated Plan for Teacher Licensure (CAPTL) program.
+This is also an online program giving you more flexibility with your busy schedule.

 Quick Facts